Nianfo: The Pure Land sects

 Hōnen (1133–1212) is perhaps the most important figure in the history of Japanese nembutsu practice.
 His study of Pure land literature, especially Shandao, convinced him that Pure Land practice was the only effective practice for the degenerate age.
 This view led to various reactions among other Buddhist schools at the time and Hōnen's sect was fiercely attacked at times.
 The Tendai school argued that this teaching disparaged other Buddhist practices and managed to have the exclusive practice of nembutsu banned by the government for a period of time (c.
 1207).
 The ban was lifted in 1211.
 In spite of these setbacks, Hōnen's new Jōdo (Pure Land) school thrived.

-Hōnen was widely criticized for teaching that only nembutsu was an efficacious Buddhist practice, an idea that became known as the senju nembutsu (専修念仏, "exclusive nembutsu").
+Hōnen was widely criticized for teaching that only nembutsu was an efficacious Buddhist practice, an idea that became known as the "exclusive nembutsu" (専修念仏, senju nembutsu).
 However, his view is more nuanced than simple exclusivity.
 Even though Hōnen saw the nembutsu as the supreme practice, he did not actually teach that only the oral recitation of the nembutsu was useful.
 He merely taught that this was the simplest, most accessible and effective practice taught by the Buddha.
 It was the only one that always works.
 As Jones writes, for Hōnen "to become a buddha, one first needed to be reborn in the Pure Land, and for this the oral nenbutsu was the only reliable expedient.
 One thus had to begin with it.
 After one had established oneself in this practice with firm faith, one could then reintroduce the other [auxiliary] practices that aimed at rebirth there as a way of enriching the practice of oral recitation."
 Dr. Mark Blum similarly explains that Honen's view is not "exclusive nembutsu" but "prioritized nembutsu" in which the nembutsu becomes a "chosen practice" with a specially sacred status.
 As such, while Hōnen emphasized the oral nembutsu, he did still promote the practice of other forms of nembutsu (like visualization) as well as Shandao's auxiliary Pure land practices (including precepts, dedicating merit to birth, recitation of sutras, etc.).

 After his death, Hōnen's disciples spread his teachings on the nembutsu throughout Japan.
 There was another religious persecution of his followers following the posthumous publication of Hōnen's secret Passages on the Selection of the Nembutsu in the Original Vow and many of Hōnen's writings (as well as his tomb) were destroyed by Tendai monks.
 While the imperial government exiled many of Hōnen's disciples to far off provinces with the intention of suppressing it, this just served to spread Hōnen's nembutsu teachings throughout Japan.
 There also were various views and debates on the nature of the nembutsu among Hōnen's followers, perhaps the most well known of which is the debate between once-calling (Jpn.: ichinengi, one only needs to say nembutsu once to be saved) and many-calling (Jpn.: tanengi, many times are needed).